Shayne3000/Wazzap/README.md

 # Wazzap
 Wazzap is a WhatsApp clone built using [Jetpack Components](https://developer.android.com/jetpack), the [Stream Chat API](https://getstream.io/), and other modern Android Development techniques.
-Wazzap was inspired by the WhatsApp clone created by the [GetStream Team](https://getstream.io/blog/build-whatsapp-clone/).
+Wazzap was inspired by the [WhatsApp clone](https://getstream.io/blog/build-whatsapp-clone/) created by the GetStream Team.

 ## Building Blocks
 Wazzap was written in Kotlin and Java.
-It uses a Single-Activity architectural pattern in tandem with a modular structural paradigm.
-It also employs a bevy of tools, paradigms, plugins, and libraries from the Jetpack suite; and the Android ecosystem at large.
+It uses a single-activity architecture in tandem with a modular structural paradigm.
+It also employs a bevy of other tools, plugins, and libraries from the Jetpack suite; and the Android ecosystem at large.
 These are listed below:

 ### Libraries
 - [Jetpack][0]: